kaifang98/tq_22/Security/README.md

 `Each user should have only the absolute minimum permissions necessary to complete their current responsibilities.`

 ##
 A large banking client recently completed migrating their entire organization to cloud.
-They need Accenture to help them assess how secure they are.
+They need A to help them assess how secure they are.

-What benefit would the client get from involving/utilizing Accenture’s security team?
+What benefit would the client get from involving/utilizing A’s security team?
 `assess existing Cloud security policies and processes, protect data, and identify security improvements`

 ##
-Following a client security incident, Accenture performs an in-depth analysis of every step taken by the attackers.
-Accenture can suggest permanent mitigations and then test the implementation.
+Following a client security incident, A performs an in-depth analysis of every step taken by the attackers.
+A can suggest permanent mitigations and then test the implementation.

 Which term describes this process?